Thermodynamic formalism and integral means spectrum of asymptotic tracts for transcendental entire functions: Introduction

 \bthm[Bowen's Formula] Let $f\in \cD$ have negative spectrum and be such that the topological pressure $\P(t)$ has a zero $h>\tstar$.
 Then, the hyperbolic dimension $\HypDim(f)$ of $f$ is equal to the unique zero $h>\tstar$ of the topological pressure. \ethm

 \fr Here is an other concrete application which is based on the previous formula.

-\bthm[Real analyticity of hyperbolic dimension] Let $p:\oc\to\oc$ be a hyperbolic polynomial with connected Julia set, let $z_0\in \J_p$ be a repelling fixed point of $p$ and let $f:\C\to\C$ be an entire function such that $f\circ p'(z_0) = p\circ f$.
-Then, for all $\ka\in\C$ with sufficiently small moduli, the function
+\bthm[Real analyticity of hyperbolic dimension] Let $p:\oc\to\oc$ be a hyperbolic polynomial with connected Julia set, let $z_0\in \J_p$ be a repelling fixed point of $p$ and let $f:\C\to\C$ be an entire function such that \eqref{linearizer} holds.
+Let the entire functions $f_\ka$ be given by $f_\ka(z)=f(\ka z)$, $z\in \C$.
+Then, there exists $r>0$ such that the function